sudsho/EV_ObDetect/README.md

 ##### NOTE
 All code is picked from google's automl repository for efficientdet : https://github.com/google/automl/tree/master/efficientdet

-Use Object Detection.ipynb file in the colab to replicate results.
+Use Objdet.ipynb file in the colab to replicate results.

 To check the result of detection, check the results folder.
 These images were not used for training and were part of the test set.